 A contractor has been appointed and works started on site in mid-August 2020.
-It is anticipated that the scheme will be complete during Summer 2021.
+It is anticipated that the scheme will be completed during Summer 2021.

 A contraflow system has been set up which has closed the eastbound carriageway to allow works to be undertaken on the south side of the A379.
 Eastbound traffic has been moved onto one of the lanes on the north side of the A379 with one lane now open in each direction.
 Once these works are complete, the contraflow will be switched so that the lanes open to two-way traffic will be on the south side of the A379 and the works will move onto the north side of the A379.
 Once the works on the north side are complete, then the middle lanes will be closed to allow works to be undertaken in the middle of the A379.
 Every effort will be made by the contractor to minimise disruption to the travelling public.
 There will be requirements during the programme for some overnight full closures and timings for these will be publicised in advance.

 The existing Chudleigh Road has a junction with the A379.
 Vehicles using this junction have to cross a busy road and with the development planned, using this junction would become more difficult in the future.
+The existing junction is located close to the bridge which goes across the A30, meaning it is not possible to improve the junction without relocating it.
 The road is therefore planned to be realigned and will have a new, signalised junction with the A379 further to the east.
-The junction is located close the existing bridge which goes across the A30, which means it is not possible to improve the junction without relocating it.

 The county council has been undertaking work to inform the design of the realignment.
-Although the principle of this piece of infrastructure is included in planning permission for the housing development, a new detailed planning application for the realignment of the road has now been submitted.
+The principle of the realigned road was included in planning permission for the housing development.
+A new detailed planning application for the realignment of the road has been submitted to seek approval for the detail of the proposals.
 Details of the application can be found on the Devon County Council planning website.
 To view the design of the realignment, please see the plan of the works.

 The southern spine road will link the different development sites to the south of the A379.
 There are three different developers in this area and the delivery of the road would help to unlock new homes in each of these sites.